cse110-fa22-group18/cse110-fa22-group18/admin/misc/rules.md

 - Communication
   - Post your daily standups on Slack (weekdays 11 am)
   - Be attentive to what others say and don't interrupt others
-  - Add your own ideas to dicussions and start a discussion yourself if necessary
+  - Add your own ideas to discussions and start a discussion yourself if necessary
   - Think actively and build upon the ideas of others
   - If you need help, reach out and ask for assistance from teammates